kgiszewski/Live-Stream-Web-Plugins/README.md

 All of these plugins work with OBS and XSplit since they just use the browser view in each respective app.

-With XSplit it must be hosted on a web server since XSplit does not support local files.
+With XSplit drag the `index.html` file of the plugin onto a scene.
+If you try to add it through the dialog, it'll not let you set `file://` as the protocol.
+You of course can host it on the web too.

 ![xsplit](img/xsplit-install.png)